Penguins688/A-the-programming-language/README.md

 ## Things to be added
 - **Syntax highlighting**: If someone could make a VScode extension for syntax highlighting it would be appreciated.
-- **Arrays**: Arrays are a much needed feature and would improve the language a lot.
 - **Templates**: Basically classes but with a unique name.

 ## Changelog